networknt/light-oauth2/oauth2-console/README.md

 2. install root certificate to your os

-<p style="margin-left: 4em">For Chrome, this can be done via `Settings>Advanced>Manage certificates`.
+>For Chrome, this can be done via `Settings>Advanced>Manage certificates`.
 From the popup dialog, you can import the `localhost.crt` generated above into `Login>Certificates`.
 You can also download the certificate (.crt) file from the browser.
-After the installation, please set the certificate as `Always Trust` and then restart Chrome.</p>
+After the installation, please set the certificate as `Always Trust` and then restart Chrome.